Jimmy Magee: Career

 He launched his memoir, Memory Man, in 2012.

 Some of Magee's one-liners in commentaries have become famous or infamous (what are affectionately known in the broadcasting industry as Colemanballs after the famed commentating clangers of BBC broadcaster David Coleman).

+As well as sports, Magee was also involved in the music industry.
+He co-founded the record label Release Records with Mick Clerkin and compiled the first ever Irish Top Ten.
+He was a songwriter, and released the single "These Old Eyes Have Seen It All" in 2014, which peaked at #4 in the Irish Singles Chart.
+Magee released the single to raise awareness and funds for Motor Neurone Disease research.

 Awards and honours

 In 1972 Magee won a Jacob's Award for his radio sports commentaries.
 In 1989, he was the subject of a special tribute show on The Late Late Show.

 At the 2012 Summer Olympics in London, the International Olympic Committee presented him with a replica of its torch.